Alt Går Bra

 SUPPORT:

-Project supported by the Norwegian Arts Council Kulturråd (Heritage and Visual Arts programs), Vestland County, Bergen City Council, Production Stipendium from Bildende Kunstneres Hjelpefond (BKH), and the City of Bergen 400-year Anniversary Fund.
+Project supported by the Norwegian Arts Council Kulturråd (Heritage and Visual Arts programs), Vestland County, Bergen City Council, Production Funds from Bildende Kunstneres Hjelpefond (BKH), and the City of Bergen 400-year Anniversary Fund.

 Den Norske Idealstaten